Mosgiel AFC

-Mosgiel AFC is a semi-professional association football club in Mosgiel, New Zealand.
-They currently compete in the ODT FootballSouth Premier League.
+Mosgiel AFC is a Semi-Professional association football club in Mosgiel, New Zealand.
+They currently compete in the Southern Premier League.

 Club history

 The club was formed in 1913 and is based at Memorial Park.
 The club provides teams for men, women and juniors at all levels.
 The club's nickname, The Plainsmen, comes from Mosgiel's location on the Taieri Plains.

 Mosgiel have twice reached the final of the Chatham Cup, in 1938 and 1940, but have never won the competition.
-In more recent times their best performance has been to reach the last 16 of the competition in 1985 and 2005.
+In more recent times their best performance has been to reach the last 16 of the competition in 1985, 2005 and 2015.

 Present day

-The club is currently competing in the ODT FootballSouth Premier League.
-Their best finish in the league was in the 2004 and again in the 2010 season, when they finished third.
+The club currently plays in the Southern Premier League.
+They have been crowned champions in 2018, 2023 and 2024 while also competing in the Southern League during the 2022 season.